The names

 and American Church Architecture, Johns Hopkins, 1968; Everard

-Richard Upjohn, Architect and Churchman, Columbia, 1939; William
+Upjohn, Richard Upjohn, Architect and Churchman, Columbia, 1939; William

 Pierson, American Buildings and Their Architects, Doubleday,